TaniWanKenobi/Blinky/newguide.md

 - **NE555P** (this is your 555 IC which is famous in circuitry)
 - **CD4017** (this is your main 4017 IC.
 It controls all of the LED’s flashing given an input from the 555)
 - **MountingHole_Pad** (this is your header, or little pins which you will use to power your circuit.
-You will need 2 off these)
-- **C81276** (this is another little header which you can use for debugging your circuit)
+You will need 2 off these.
+Additionally, there is another little header which you can use for debugging your circuit)
 - **C_Polarized** (this is an electrolytic capacitor, it is directional so be careful!)
 - **C** (this is a normal capacitor)
 - **R** (this is a 1k ohm resistor and 470 ohm resistor)